drewlef/dice/README.md

 a second only ONLY once a game.
 The user tries to achieve the lowest score with threes counting as zero

-# node diceGame.js to play
+# type 'node diceGame.js' to play